Ramsnes/ca-html-css/README.md

 ![image](crossProjectLarge.jpeg)

-"Raunydays" is a website used for shopping clothes for a specific targeted audience.
+"Rainydays" is a website used for shopping clothes for a specific targeted audience.
 The site contains simple navigational links around the page, which are hardcoded in in HTML and CSS, simulation an interactive website.

 ## Description